 This self-acceptance will help you feel safe in any relationship and give you emotional resilience to tolerate hurt, loneliness, disappointment, frustration, and rejection—risks that are inherent in any close relationship.

 In that sense compassion for the child who lived through these traumatic events can be more important than knowing the details of what happened.

 Practical Exercise 6 – Mindfully Connect With Your Child Part’s Pain

-Mindfulness is key to help you befriend your child parts, not only because of its regulating effect on the nervous system, but because it also facilitates the capacity for “dual awareness” allowing intense emotions can be held and tolerated while you to explore the past.
+Mindfulness is key to helping you befriend your child parts, not only because of its regulating effect on the nervous system but because it also facilitates the capacity for “dual awareness” allowing intense emotions can be held and tolerated while you explore the past.

-* Identify your child part and try to connect to a felt sense of the child self’s painful emotion.
+* Identify your child’s part and try to connect to a felt sense of the child self’s painful emotion.

 * Simultaneously, feel the length and stability of your spine, the in and out of your breath, the beating of your heart, and the ground under your feet.